How to form a wormhole: Concluding comments

 \section{Concluding comments}

 In this paper we have discussed a simple but very useful description of the process of wormhole-like formation.
 Essentially, if we place two massive objects in two parallel universes, modeled by two branes, the gravitational attraction between the objects competes with the resistance coming from the brane tension, and for sufficiently strong attraction, the branes are deformed, objects touch, and a wormhole-like configuration is formed as an end product.
 Our analysis indicates that more massive and compact objects are more likely to fulfill the conditions for such wormhole-like formation, which implies that we should be looking for realistic wormholes either in the background of black holes and compact stars, or massive microscopic relics.
 To get some feeling for the orders of magnitude, we calculated that two solar mass objects can form a wormhole like structure for reasonable values of brane tension and distance between the branes.

-However, we did not address the issue of stability of these wormhole-like structures, and leave this question for further investigation.
+Strictly speaking, what we discuss here are wormhole-like structures rather than wormholes in strict sense.
+We make this distinction because we deal with some global properties of the space-time rather than local geometry.
+The precise metric of the wormhole-like structure would depend on the concrete massive objects we are talking about.
+If objects located in two parallel universes exerting gravitational force on each other are black holes, then the resulting wormhole would not be traversable due to the presence of the horizon.
+If the objects in question are neutron stars of other horizon-less objects, then the wormhole would be traversable.

+It is also importrant to note that the role of negative energy density which provides repulsion that counteracts gravity is played by the brane tension.
+Thus we do not need extra source of negative energy density in our setup to support gravity.
+However, this still does not guaranty stability of the whole construct.
+It could happen that a very long wormhole throat breaks into smaller pieces in order to minimize its energy.
+To verify this, a full stability analysis would be required.
+We leave this question for further investigation.

+There is a huge range in parameter space that allows for wormhole creation in our setup.
+Since the balance between the brane tension and mass (and size) of the objects is required, from Eq.~(\ref{force_condition}) we see that if the brane tension is zero, any non-zero mass would be sufficient to form a wormhole.
+Similarly, if the brane tension is infinite, one would need an infinitely massive object to form a wormhole.
+Thus, apriory there is no minimal nor maximal max required to form a wormhole.
+However, from the plot in Fig.~\ref{balance} we see that for a fixed brane tension and fixed mass more compact objects are more likely to form wormholes.

 Related issues reserved for future investigation that could possibly be answered in the same or similar framework include the question whether wormholes are produced before or after (brane of bulk) inflation, and whether they are stable on cosmological timescales.
 In trying to address such difficult phenomenological issues (so far considered in a different context in \cite{Kardashev:2006nj}) one could follow the logic used in description of the production of cosmic strings in brane world models (a good review of this topic is \cite{Polchinski:2004ia}).